Nonreciprocity Induced Fractional Nonlinear Thouless Pumping: NONLINEAR NON-HERMITIAN RICE-MELE MODEL

 \subsection{Model system}

-In this work, we are interested in a one-dimensional interacting bosonic chain containing N dimerized units (see Fig.~\ref{fig1}(a)), where each unit consists of two distinct lattice sites labeled A and B. Within mean-field approximation, the system's static and dynamic properties are governed by a non-Hermitian generalization of the nonlinear RM Hamiltonian $H_{\text{RM}}$~\cite{Tuloup2023,Bai2025a,Bai2025b}, augmented with additional non-Hermitian terms $H_{\text{NH}}$ proposed in Ref.~\cite{Yang2025}.
-The total Hamiltonian of our model system then reads
+In this work, we are interested in a one-dimensional interacting bosonic chain containing N dimerized units [see Fig.~\ref{fig1}(a)], where each unit consists of two distinct lattice sites labeled A and B. Within mean-field approximation, the system's static and dynamic properties are governed by a non-Hermitian generalization of the nonlinear RM Hamiltonian $H_{\text{RM}}$~\cite{Tuloup2023,Bai2025a,Bai2025b}, augmented with additional non-Hermitian terms $H_{\text{NH}}$ proposed in Ref.~\cite{Yang2025}.
+The total Hamiltonian $H_{\text{NRM}}=H_{\text{RM}}+H_{\text{NH}}$ of our model system then reads

-In Eqs.~(\ref{RM}) and (\ref{NH}), for each unit cell consisting of two sublattices denoted as A and B, where $\Psi_{n,A}$ and $\Psi_{n,B}$ correspond to the wavefunction on the A and B sublattices within the $n$-th unit cell, respectively.
+In Eqs.~(\ref{RM}) and (\ref{NH}), each unit cell consists of two sublattices denoted as A and B, where $\Psi_{n,A}$ and $\Psi_{n,B}$ correspond to the wavefunction on the A and B sublattices within the $n$-th unit cell, respectively.
 The time-dependent intra-cell and inter-cell hopping strengths are given by $J_{1}=-J-\delta\sin\left(\omega_{d} t\right)$ and $J_{2}=-J+\delta\sin\left(\omega_{d} t\right)$.
 The parameter $J$ sets the uniform hopping amplitude, $\delta$ controls the modulation amplitude, and $\omega_{d}$ is the modulation frequency.
 To ensure adiabatic evolution, we require $\omega_{d} \ll J, \delta$.
 The term $\Delta\cos\left(\omega_{d} t\right)$ represents a time-varying step-like on-site potential with magnitude $\Delta$.
 Nonlinear interactions are incorporated via a Kerr-type term of strength $g$~\cite{Tuloup2023,Bai2025a,Bai2025b}.
 The coefficient $\gamma$ in Eq. (\ref{NH}) quantifies the non-reciprocal character of the hopping process.
-The emphasis and value of this work is to investigate how the non-Hermitian nature captured by Hamiltonian (\ref{NH}) can affect the topological properties of nonlinear RM model of Hamiltonian (\ref{RM}).
+The emphasis of this work is on investigating how the non-Hermitian nature captured by Hamiltonian (\ref{NH}) can affect the topological properties of a nonlinear RM model of Hamiltonian (\ref{RM}).